sidneijp/bank_notes_calculator/README.md

 # Bank notes calculator

-It alculates the minimun amount of each available notes are necessary to reach a requested monetary value.
+It calculates the minimum amount of each available notes are necessary to reach a requested monetary value.

 ## Setup